twbs/bootstrap/docs/4.0/components/forms.md

 );
 {% endhighlight %}

-And here's `lang(es)` in action on the custom file input for a Spanish translation:
+Here's `lang(es)` in action on the custom file input for a Spanish translation:

 {% example html %}
 <div class="custom-file">